Yeardot: Participants

 Participants in the show are young people who are attempting to succeed in their chosen vocation or else are attempting to overcome some challenge.
-Included are; Jamel Haynes, an ex-homeless man, who wants to stay off the streets; and Simon Jenkins, who hopes to progress as a comedian.
+Included are Jamel Haynes, an ex-homeless man, who wants to stay off the streets; and Simon Jenkins, who hopes to progress as a comedian.
 Josh Muggleton has Asperger syndrome and hopes to complete a successful first year at the University of St Andrews.
-Also partaking are; Isobella Hatwell, who hopes to stage her play Wasted; Gilly Flaherty, who play's defense premier league football for Arsenal L.F.C. and also plays for England; Claire Hazelgrove, who is a prospective Labour Party candidate for election: one of the youngest to do so; and Chloe Spiteri is an 18-year-old with severe learning difficulties who hopes to progress as a wrestler after winning the English junior championships in March 2008 as well as other young people (see list below).
+Also partaking are Isobella Hatwell, who hopes to stage her play Wasted; Gilly Flaherty, who plays defense premier league football for Arsenal L.F.C. and also plays for England; Claire Hazelgrove, who is a prospective Labour Party candidate for election, one of the youngest to do so; and Chloe Spiteri, an 18-year-old with severe learning difficulties who hopes to progress as a wrestler after winning the English junior championships in March 2008 as well as other young people (see list below).